JustAPerson/LuaCrypt/README.md

 # LuaCrypt

 A Simple Lua Cryptographic Library!
-Simply drop in the file to your project.
+Simply drop the files (excluding `test.lua`) into your project.

+This library currently supports the SHA256 Hashing Algorithm.